rur/treetop/README.markdown

 ### Hot-swap sections of a page without JS boilerplate

 Since views are self-contained, they can be rendered in isolation.
-Treetop handlers are capable of rendering template fragments which can be 'applied' to a loaded document.
-The following illustrates a template request.
+Treetop handlers support rendering template fragments that can be 'applied' to a loaded document.
+The following is an illustration of the protocol.

-    > GET / HTTP/1.1
+    > GET /content_a HTTP/1.1
       Accept: application/x.treetop-html-template+xml

     < HTTP/1.1 200 OK